Changes in the weather and your home’s energy consumption can impact your solar panel performance – here’s how.

-- Did my home energy usage increase?
+- Did your home energy usage increase?

 A high utility bill or a period of lower solar energy production doesn’t necessarily mean that the financial value of your home solar system is diminished.
-The value of your home solar system should be measured across a year or longer to take into account all seasonal and everyday life changes.
+The value of your home solar system should be measured across a year or longer to account for all seasonal and everyday life changes.